 Mia Dalglish and Lisa Woodward of Pictura Gallery from Bloomington, Indiana reviewed my work and asked me a perceptive question, "if you could design your dream exhibit, what would it look like?".
-A few months later I was offered the opportunity to exhibit at Pictura in September with Nicole Campanello.
+A few months later I was offered the opportunity to exhibit at Pictura in August and September with Nicole Campanello.
 I am delighted to say the least and will be showing 6 large pieces from my NEGATIVE/POSITIVE portfolio.

 A special thank you to Paula Tognarelli of the Griffin Museum and word smith extraordinaire J. Sybylla Smith for this wonderful support of my art.
 Click here to read more..

 Thank you Scotti Hill for a thoughtful and beautifully written article.
 Click here to read the whole thing.